Polonization: Medieval Poland

-Between the 12th and the 14th centuries, many towns in Poland adopted the so-called Magdeburg rights that promoted the towns' development and trade.
+Between the 12th and the 14th centuries, a number of towns in Poland adopted Magdeburg rights that promoted the towns' development and trade.
 The rights were usually granted by the king on the occasion of the arrival of migrants.
 Some integrated with the larger community, such as merchants who settled there, especially Greeks and Armenians.
 They adopted most aspects of Polish culture but kept their Orthodox faith.
+In western Poland, many townspeople were Germans.
+Initially, trade guilds had been exclusively German-speaking.
+However, this began to change by increasing Polonization in the 15th and 16th centuries.

 Since the Middle Ages, Polish culture, influenced by the West, in turn radiated East, beginning the long process of cultural assimilation.